talentedjerkkk23/Cop-It-Supreme-Bot/README.md

 ## Installation
 Go to [chrome://extensions](chrome://extensions), then enable "Developer Mode" and drag the file `CopIt.crx` (you can find it in `bin` folder) on the page.

-So I you want to build yourself with your modifications, just run `npm install`, then `gulp` and finally `gulp build`
+So if you want to build yourself with your modifications, just run `npm install`, then `gulp` and finally `gulp build`

 Go to the settings page and fill it with all settings you want.

 ## Documentation
-You can find all information on the settings page, you can contact me at support@copit.fr you want to know something.
+You can find all information on the settings page, you can contact me at support@copit.fr if you wanna know something.